KoffiDMonky/BiblioReactCoursFront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Do `npm instll` for install node_module dependencies
+Do `npm install` for install node_module dependencies

 ## Available Scripts